dmHerald/dm-interview-log-cleaner/README.md

 3. Click on "Process Log".
 4. Click on "Copy Log to Clipboard" at the bottom of the screen.
 5. Sanitized logs are now ready to be attached to a case file on the Astrolabe.

+## Additional Feature(s):
+1. To search for specific phrases, enter the phrase in the search box and click "Search".
+The search is case insensitive and will highlight all results in the stripped logs matching the query.
+To clear the highlighting, click on the "Clear Search" button.